 Myth #1: Yoast SEO = WooCommerce SEO

 Perhaps one of the most popular WooCommerce SEO myths is that the Yoast SEO plugin is all the SEO you’ll need.

 Here’s the deal: while Yoast SEO is a pretty great solution, it’s not enough to get you organic traffic to your online store.
 It’s also worth mentioning that while Yoast SEO is free for WordPress SEO, the Yoast WooCommerce SEO plugin is a premium offering.

 Our best advice is to go with Rank Math’s WooCommerce SEO plugin.
-At the time of this writing, it’s available for free and packs a number of powerful features.
+There’s a free and a Pro version and both pack a number of powerful features.
 For example, it makes it easy to add product schema, define the brand name, customize your store’s URLs, and much more.